Community Standards

 >

-> I know that this may seem arbitrary or unfair, and I really (sincerely) am sorry about the restriction.
-But this community is a [[About/Development Story|1-person operation]] and allowing children on here would open the community up to real safety/legal risks and moderation needs that I can't afford.
+> I know this seems arbitrary or unfair, and I really (sincerely) am sorry about the restriction.
+But this community is a [[About/Development Story|1-person operation]] and allowing younger folks on here would mean safety/legal risks and moderation needs that I honestly just can't afford.
+Allowing any children would put the whole community at risk.

 ### 2. No **dating** or **sexual** content

-> [!example]- Details
+> [!example]- Motivation and details

 >